Aftaputra/Microscope-OF/apidocs/dev/webapp.md

 This will proxy all routes starting with `/api` to `http://microscope.local:5000/api`.

-If your microscope hostname is not `microscope` you can use local environament files to override this route.
-Create the file `.env.local` within the `/webapp/` directory within that file add the line
+If your microscope hostname is not `microscope`, you can use local environment files to override this route.
+Create the file `.env.local` within the `/webapp/` directory, and in that file add the line

     VITE_MICROSCPOPE_HOST=http://myhostname.local:5000